-Incidentally, seeing the need to create educational institutions that meet the needs of students as consumers, the Japanese government began to allow stock corporations to establish universities following the enactment of the Designated Structural Reform Districts Law.
-So far, six universities have been established and operated by private stock corporations.

-It is true that as a part of the ongoing review of Japanese higher education, drastic reforms of the quality assurance system for universities have been carried out and put into practice since 2003, a lot of issues and problems have been raised as the globalization of higher education is advancing and the number of higher education institutions is increasing due to the government's deregulation policy.
+Incidentally, seeing the need to create educational institutions that meet the needs of students as consumers, the Japanese government began to allow stock corporations to establish universities following the enactment of the Act on Special Districts for Structural Reform.
+As a part of the ongoing review of Japanese higher education, drastic reforms of the quality assurance system for universities have been carried out and put into practice since 2003.
+Meanwhile, many issues and problems have appeared as the globalization of higher education advances and the number of higher education institutions increases due to the government's deregulation policy.